 Going all in on the park theme, the newly renovated rooms are named after birds: Skylark, Nightingale and Nighthawk—and are done in either rich red or warm green tones.
 Walls are adorned with lovely little details such as smaller pieces of framed art, photos and knickknacks rather than the standard giant frame-hotel art that you’ll usually find over the bed.
 It’s meant to evoke city apartment living, and you wouldn’t be faulted for feeling like you’re staying at an AirBNB rather than a giant mega resort, even in the standard 400-square-foot rooms.

-The recent changes also brought in more cosmopolitan choices for on-site eateries.
-Already open is pretty breakfast-and-lunch spot Primrose, as well as Chicago favorite Bavette’s Steakhouse.
-Perhaps most intriguingly, Las Vegas finally gets its own Eataly on the Strip side of the property; 2019 brings in Los Angeles wunderkind Roy Choi.
-The final piece of the puzzle is the boutique, hotel-in-a-hotel addition, NoMad, which will sit in the top floors of the towers, set to open at the end of 2019.
+The renos also brought in more cosmopolitan choices for on-site eateries, such as pretty breakfast-and-lunch spot Primrose, as well as Chicago favorite Bavette’s Steakhouse.
+Perhaps most intriguingly, Las Vegas finally got its own Eataly on the Strip side of the property, as well as Los Angeles wunderkind Roy Choi with his fun Best Friend.